jeremymoreau/covid19mtl/README.md

 ## License

 The COVID-19 MTL project is available under the [MIT License](https://github.com/jeremymoreau/covid19mtl/blob/master/LICENSE.txt).
-The hosted version at https://covid19mtl.ca is [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/), but you are not required to apply this license to forks of this code (though it is encouraged as a CC license will make it clear that anyone is free to copy the plots/images and post them elswhere).
+The hosted version at https://covid19mtl.ca is [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/), but you are not required to apply this license to forks of this code (though it is encouraged as a CC license will make it clear that anyone is free to copy the plots/images and post them elsewhere).

 ## Contributors